 AAR Circulars >

-Issued several times monthly, AAR Circulars provide members with important administrative and technical information including industry letter ballots and results, arbitration decisions, notification of rules and standards revisions, industry early warning and maintenance advisories, and other information related to mechanical rules and standards.
+Issued several times monthly, AAR Circulars provide subscribers with important administrative and technical information including industry letter ballots and results, arbitration decisions, notification of rules and standards revisions, industry early warning and maintenance advisories, and other information related to mechanical rules and standards.
 Circulars are a fee-based service provided by the Transportation Technology Center Inc. (TTCI), a wholly owned subsidiary of the AAR.

 Contact [email protected] for more information.